Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Norrie Cox Charlie DeVore Jim Klippert

 The leader of the band is Norrie, of course, on clarinet.
 He lives in Milwaukee.
-Regulars are three
+Regulars are three musicians

-arrested and spent the night in jail!
+spent the night in jail!

 The Stompers banjo player was Mike Carrell.
 He became ill in 2000, and eventually died of cancer.

 Trombone player in the band is Jim Klippert from the San Francisco Bay area.
-Yes, you may recognize Jim
+Yes, you may recognize Jim as

-as the son of clarinet player Moe Klippert, founder of the Rubber City Retreads and the Hymns of Dixieland.
+the son of clarinet player Moe Klippert, founder of the Rubber City Retreads and the Hymns of Dixieland.

 In mid-October, the Stompers played at the Juvae Jazz Club in Decatur, Illinois, and at the Great River Jazz